 There are just shy of 2,350 courses with 18 holes or more dotted across Japan—only the United States has more—offering facilities and degrees of difficulty to suit all tastes and abilities.
 Many Japanese courses are renowned for their beauty, their perfect maintenance and, often, technical requirements that will challenge even the most accomplished players.

 Making a reservation for a round of golf is becoming easier as more and more courses have English-speaking staff.
 Alternatively, reservations can be made online or over the phone by a Japanese-speaking colleague or friend.

 Courses can be found from Hokkaido in the far north of Japan to Okinawa at the other end of the archipelago.
 Many clustered in the countryside within close driving distance of the major cities.

 Kasumigaseki Country Club, in Saitama Prefecture , north of Tokyo, opened in 1929 and became Japan's first 36-hole course three years later.
 Since then, it has hosted numerous international tournaments.
 The course has also been selected to host the golf tournament for the 2020 Tokyo Olympic Games.

-Windsor Park Golf and Country Club opened in 1998 among some of the best rolling countryside in Ibaraki Prefecture , only one hour north of Tokyo.
+Windsor Park Golf and Country Club opened in 1997 among some of the best rolling countryside in Ibaraki Prefecture , only one and a half hour north of Tokyo.
 And as well as 18 impressive holes, the club offers dining and accommodation facilities for anyone looking to stay a little longer.

 Making a reservation